 Gangtok is the capital of Sikkim and is the largest town at an elevation of 1,650m, (4,711 feet).
 The towns population of 100,000 belongs to different ethnicities of Nepalis, Lepchas and Bhutia

 Yuksom is my favourite place in the Sikkim because it has a very natural and non-commercial feel.
 Even the locals love coming here with the family to get away from the hussles and bussle of Gangtok.
 It the historical first capital of Sikkim and coronation of the first king of Sikkim by three Lama's

-Namchi is fast becoming a tourist attractions and a pilgrimage for both Buddhist and Hindus' alike because of Siddhesvara Dhaam and the largest statue of Guru Rimpoche standing at 118 feet.
-You can visit the only tea plantation owned by the state called Temi Tea
+Namchi is fast becoming a tourist attractions and a pilgrimage for both Buddhist and Hindus' alike because of Siddhesvara Dhaam and the largest statue of Shiva standing at 118 feet.

 The highest range of mountains rising to 18,000 feet

 The Teesta river is 309 km long flowing from high Himalayan mountains in North Sikkim from Gurudongmar lake, Lake Cholamu, Zemu Glacier and Pauhunri and runs into West bengal and eventually in Bangledesh at the Bay of Bengal